Alex-YuZ/Deforestation-Exploration-Using-SQL/Report.md

    ROUND((100*(LEAD(forest_area_sqkm) OVER (order by year)-forest_area_sqkm)/forest_area_sqkm)::NUMERIC, 3) AS pct_diff
  FROM t1

- -- Find the country with its land area in 2016 closest to the deforestation area between 1990 and 2016 WITH t1 AS (
+ -- Find the country with its land area in 2016 closest to the world's forestation area difference between 1990 and 2016 WITH t1 AS (
    SELECT *
    FROM forestation